 Welcome to the Wayne County Historical Society, home of the full-size replica of the Stourbridge Lion, the first locomotive to run on commercial track in the United States.

-Our main museum and museum shop are housed in a building built in 1860 as headquarters of the Delaware & Hudson Canal Company.
-The D & H Gravity Railroad, which carried anthracite coal from the mines of Lackawanna County to Honesdale, met the D & H Canal directly behind the building.
+Our Main Museum and museum shop are housed in a building built in 1860 as headquarters of the Delaware & Hudson Canal Company.
+The D&H Gravity Railroad, which carried anthracite coal from the mines of Lackawanna County to Honesdale, met the D&H Canal directly behind the building.
 The canal carried the coal from Honesdale to Rondout, New York, on the Hudson River.

-The Marjorie Smith Gallery connects the 1860 building with the Jason Torrey land office, headquarters of one of the county's earliest entrepreneurs.
+The Marjorie Smith Glass Gallery connects the 1860 building with the Jason Torrey land office, headquarters of one of the county's earliest entrepreneurs.
 Four additions built to house our expanding collections and research library complete the 810 Main Street complex in Honesdale.

 Some of our permanent exhibits include: